 Student Engagement and Success from Student Affairs

 The Division of Student Engagement and Success from Student Affairs creates communities that provide a sense of belonging and engages students to be successful.
-To achieve this mission, Student Engagement and Success from Student Affairs provides outstanding programs and services for students in the following departments: Assessment & Strategic Initiatives, Campus Recreation, Center for Leadership, Service and Outreach, Dean of Students Administrative Office, Lance Zimmerman Department of Student Involvement & Family Relations, Residence Life, Rodeo Activities, Student Counseling Services, Student Government Association, Student Health Services, Student Media, and University Police.
+To achieve this mission, Student Engagement and Success from Student Affairs provides outstanding programs and services for students in the following departments: Assessment & Strategic Initiatives, Campus Recreation, Dean of Students Administrative Office, Lance Zimmerman Department of Campus Life & Family Engagement, Residence Life, Rodeo Activities, Student Counseling Services, Student Government Association, Student Health Services, Student Resources and Basic Needs, Student Media, and University Police.

 Assessment & Strategic Initiatives

-Assessment & Strategic Initiatives promote holistic student success by contributing to a culture of continuous improvement for departments within the Division of Student Affairs.
-In addition, Assessment & Strategic Initiatives assist with University-wide assessments such as the National Survey of Student Engagement (NSSE).
+Assessment & Strategic Initiatives promote holistic student success by contributing to a culture of continuous improvement and strategic alignment for departments within the Division of Student Engagement and Success.
+In addition, the department of Assessment & Strategic Initiatives assists with University-wide assessments such as the National Survey of Student Engagement (NSSE).
 Administered assessments provide stakeholders with data to make evidence-based decisions in order to offer relevant programs and services.

 Campus Recreation

-• The Recreation Sports Center is a 70,000 square-foot facility, housing a weight room, climbing wall, four racquetball courts, men’s and women’s locker rooms, outdoor pursuits equipment check-out, three basketball/volleyball courts, three badminton courts, and two classrooms.
+• The Campus Recreation Center is a 70,000 square-foot facility, housing a weight room, climbing wall, three racquetball courts, men’s and women’s locker rooms, outdoor pursuits equipment check-out, three basketball/volleyball courts, three badminton courts, and two classrooms.
 The second floor includes two group fitness rooms, cardio machines, a three-lane track, and the administrative office suite.

-• The Vance Terrell Intramural Complex is equipped with all-purpose fields to serve organized and open recreational activities.
-Intramural Sports programs played at this facility include flag football, soccer, and softball while Sports Clubs include rugby, lacrosse, and soccer.
+• The Vance Terrell Intramural Complex is equipped with all-purpose fields to serve Intramural and Sport Club events.
+Intramural Sports programs played at this facility include flag football, and soccer.
+Sport Club matches hosted at this facility include rugby, lacrosse, and soccer.

 • Fitness/Wellness programming is available to meet the fitness and wellness needs of Campus Recreation students and members.
 Examples of wellness include Group Fit classes, weight room and cardio areas of the facility, personal training services, and wellness workshops.